American Healthcare REIT, Inc.

 AHR Fundamental Analysis

-Revenue growth is positive but has shown volatility on a quarterly basis; for Q4 2025, revenue was $604.08 million, representing a solid year-over-year growth rate of 11.3%, yet this follows a more mixed quarterly pattern where Q3 2025 revenue was $572.94 million and Q2 2025 was $542.50 million, indicating some sequential fluctuation.
-The company is marginally profitable, with Q4 2025 net income of $10.78 million, translating to a net margin of 1.78%, but profitability has been inconsistent, as seen in the stark contrast to the much stronger Q3 2025 net income of $55.93 million (net margin of 9.76%); gross margin was exceptionally thin at 0.14% in Q4 2025, a significant drop from 20.67% in Q3, highlighting potential one-time cost impacts or reporting segment variability.
-The balance sheet shows moderate leverage with a debt-to-equity ratio of 0.48, and the company generated substantial trailing twelve-month free cash flow of $225.18 million, providing solid internal funding capacity; however, return metrics remain modest, with Return on Equity (ROE) at 2.10% and Return on Assets (ROA) at 2.10%, indicating room for improved capital efficiency.
+Revenue growth is positive but shows volatility on a quarterly basis; the most recent Q4 2025 revenue was $604.08 million, representing a year-over-year growth of 11.3% from the prior-year quarter.
+However, examining the trend from Q1 2025 ($540.60M) to Q4 2025 ($604.08M) shows a generally upward trajectory, though growth decelerated from the high of Q3 2025 ($572.94M), indicating potential quarter-to-quarter variability in this business.
+The company is marginally profitable, with Q4 2025 net income of $10.78 million and a trailing net margin of 3.09%, but profitability is inconsistent, as seen in the sharp drop from Q3 2025 net income of $55.93 million.
+Gross margin is extremely thin at 0.14% for Q4 2025, a significant compression from the 20.67% gross margin in Q3 2025, which raises questions about cost structure and revenue mix stability across reporting periods.
+The balance sheet appears conservatively leveraged with a debt-to-equity ratio of 0.48, indicating a low reliance on debt financing.
+Financial health is supported by positive trailing twelve-month free cash flow of $225.18 million, providing internal funding capacity, though Return on Equity (ROE) is a modest 2.10%, suggesting room for improvement in generating returns on shareholder capital.

 Quarterly Revenue